 “Here ya go, Professor.
 You need anything else?”

 “What’s with the armor?”
 Garth had asked.
 “The other spacers just have the soft suits.”

 Andre’s reply still echoed in his mind.
-“Yeah, they want us torpedo pilots to be a little more survivable.
-Our control rigs have independent power sources.
-Before a torpedo-cloud goes out the tubes, its particle pair gets stuffed into the VR rig, faster that way.
-So, even if the ship disintegrates around you, you can still steer your torp-cloud…assuming the rig itself survives anyway.
+“Survivability.
+Our control rigs have independent local power sources.
+So, even if the ship disintegrates around us, we can still steer a torp-cloud…assuming the rig itself survives anyway.
 They’re hardened too.
 These things,” He patted his armored chest. “are good for 72 hours.
-The batteries are good for years of course but the air and water are a little bulky.”
+The batteries are good for years of course but the air and water get a little bulky.”

 An uncomfortable silence grew in the cramped cabin of the shuttle until Andre rubbed his hand through his hair and said, “Well, I’ll quit botherin’ ya.”
 He got up to leave.

 Garth, said awkwardly, “Hey, Andre.”

 “Yeah, you too, Prof. It’s pretty impressive, what you’re doing.”
 Andre had thrown him a sketchy salute and clanked out of the shuttle.